 - Provide direct services to disadvantaged and/or underserved populations that address funding priorities identified in the Kaiser Permanente Panorama City Medical Center Community Health Needs Assessment

-- Provide the proposed services within the geographic boundaries of Kaiser Permanente Panorama City and Antelope Valley Medical Centers’ service areas, which include the communities of the Eastern San Fernando Valley: Arleta, Lakeview Terrace, Mission Hills, North Hills, North Hollywood, Northridge, Pacoima, Panorama City, San Fernando, Sepulveda, Sherman Oaks, Sunland, Sun Valley, Sylmar, Toluca Lake, Tujunga, and Van Nuys.
-In the Santa Clarita Valley: Canyon Country, Castaic, Newhall, Santa Clarita, Saugus, Stevenson Ranch, Val Verde, and Valencia.
-In the Antelope Valley: Acton, Lake Hughes, Lancaster, Little Rock, Llano, Palmdale, and Pearblossom.
+- Provide services within the geographic boundaries of Kaiser Permanente Panorama City & Antelope Valley Medical Center Area’s service area, which includes the communities of the Eastern San Fernando Valley, Santa Clarita Valley, and Antelope Valley, specifically; Arleta, Lakeview Terrace, Mission Hills, North Hills, North Hollywood, Northridge, Pacoima, Panorama City, San Fernando, Sepulveda, Sherman Oaks, Sunland, Sun Valley, Sylmar, Toluca Lake, Tujunga, and Van Nuys in the East San Fernando Valley, Canyon Country, Castaic, Newhall, Santa Clarita, Saugus, Stevenson Ranch, Val Verde, and Valencia in the Santa Clarita Valley and Acton, Lake Hughes, Lancaster, Little Rock, Llano, Palmdale, and Pearblossom in the Antelope Valley, California

 Kaiser Permanente Panorama City Medical Center Area Community Benefit will generally not consider funding requests from international, social or recreational clubs, or for the following: